 This report is NOT a valuation and may not be relied on as such.
 For valuation advice, we recommend that you seek an independent valuation from a member registered with the Australian Property Institute.

-This article has been prepared by or on behalf of Richard Wills Real Estate Pty Ltd (Richard Wills Real Estate) solely for general information purposes and without considering your individual objectives, financial situation or needs.
+This article has been prepared by or on behalf of Wills Property Pty Ltd (Wills Property) solely for general information purposes and without considering your individual objectives, financial situation or needs.
 You should consider its appropriateness in light of your circumstances and consider seeking independent legal, financial and/or other professional advice relevant to your individual needs before making a decision based on the information contained herein.